13072020/thinking_in_public2/treatment_effects_Biden.md

 Democrat|65,853,514|81,268,924|+23.41%
 Total|128,838,342|155,485,078|+20.68%

-<mark>The #1 thing to take away from this is that when using OLS, DiD considers BOTH "before" AND "after" observations of the treated group to be "treated", whereas ATE only considers the "after" as treated.</mark>
+**The #1 thing to take away from this is that when using OLS, DiD considers BOTH "before" AND "after" observations of the treated group to be "treated", whereas ATE only considers the "after" as treated.**

 # DiD (difference-in-differences) manually